AdobeDocs/audience-manager.en/help/using/features/destinations/create-analytics-destination.md

 * Segment A: Trait 1 AND Trait 2
 * Segment B: Trait 1 AND NOT Trait 2

-In Analytics reports, a profile may be qualified for both segments, even though it stopped qualifying for one of them.
+In Analytics reports, a profile may be shown as qualified for both segments, even though it stopped qualifying for Segment B.

 ## Step 1: Provide Basic Information